deepesdl/deepesdl-doc/docs/guide/jupyterlab/jupyterlab.md

 <https://deep.earthsystemdatalab.net/> with a web browser (a recent version of
 Firefox, Chrome, or Safari is recommended).

-Before first usage, we will have to register you with the system.
-Currently, we are not operational yet and still in testing phase.
-There is the possibility to register already as an Early Adopter.
+Before you can start using the JupyterLab, you need to be onboarded first.
 To this, we kindly ask you to write as an email at `esdl-support@brockmann-consult.de` and we will see if we can already onboard you.

 DeepESDL uses a GitHub to authenticate, so if you are already registered as a DeepESDL user, please use your GitHub account to log in.